danio86/Rock-Paper-Scissors-Well/README.md

 The site will be targeted toward people who like JavaScript and playing.
 Snake 2001 is a fully responsive JavaScript game.
 Snake 2001 is a recreation of the Snake mobile game that was still played on button phones in the late 90's and 2000's.
 A snake is guided by the player through a playing field and has to collect as much food as possible.
 The player receives points for this.
 The more dangerous the food is, the more points the player gets.
+10 poits for a red sqare, 20 points for a spider, 30 points for an elephant and 40 points for a lion.
 This variant contains 3 levels.
 From level 1 to 2 only the speed changes.
 In both levels the snake dies if it hits the wall or if it bites itself.
 In level 3, a wall of fire appears in the middle of the playing field.
 The outer walls are permeable to it.
-As a demonstration, the player already wins when he has reached 500 points.
+For demonstration, the player wins when he reaches 500 points.
+For this he receives a trophy.

 - Responsice Mockup<br>
     <img src="assets/images/screenshot-mq.png" alt="Responsice Mockup">